Hargreaves Lansdown vs Fidelity: Which platform should you invest with?

 Hargreaves Lansdown vs Fidelity - customer reviews

-According to independent review site Trustpilot, both Hargreaves Lansdown and Fidelity score highly with their customers, scoring over 4 out of 5 stars.
-Just over half of respondents for each company rated them as "excellent", with only around 15% claiming they were "bad".
+According to independent review site Trustpilot, Fidelity ranks slightly higher, having secured a Truspilot rating of 4.6 out of 5.0 compared to 4.4 out of 5.0 from Hargreaves Lansdown.
+Just over half of respondents for each company rated them as "Excellent", with only around 11% claiming they were "bad".
 Hargreaves Lansdown is praised for its efficiency and good service, while Fidelity is rated for the tools and features it offers alongside its service proposition.

 Summary - Hargreaves Lansdown vs Fidelity